toolness/docassemble-fun/README.md

 menu and click "Save" followed by "Save and Run".

-In another terminal, run `npm install`, set the `PASSWORD` environment variable to the password you just used, and run `npm run build` followed by `npm start`.
+In another terminal, run `npm install`, set the `PASSWORD` environment variable to the password you just used, and run `npm start`.

 Now edit `test.yml`.
 Once you save it, you should be able to reload the playground interview in your browser and see the updated interview.